meddhiaka/dictionaryApp/README.md

 # Dict App with React.Js

-Dict App is a little website built with React.js, Tailwindcss for the UI and Fetch API using modern asynchronous JavaScript.
+Dict App is a Little app built with `React.js`, `Tailwindcss` for the UI and Fetch API using modern asynchronous JavaScript.

 This Project is created using `create-react-app`